 Ms. Ohlhous is Chief of Staff to the President and the liaison to the College’s Board of Trustees.
 She began her career at the College in 2007 as the Coordinator of the Annual Fund and Business Gifts in the Office of Planning and Development.
 In 2009, she became the Assistant to the President and Board of Trustees.
 In May 2014, her position was realigned as Chief of Staff in the Office of the President.
 Ms. Ohlhous holds an A.S. in Business Administration from Schenectady County Community College and a B.S. in Business Administration, from the College of Saint Rose.
 Additionally, she is pursuing a Master’s degree in Social and Public Policy at Empire State College.
 From October 2012 through May 2014 she served as President of the Junior League of Schenectady and Saratoga Counties (JLSS).
 She is very active in her community and has served on various boards such as the YWCA of NENY, Autism Society of the Greater Capital Region, Treasurer, and a member of the Executive Committee for the Women’s Ministry at Princetown Evangelical Church.

-As Vice President for Administration, Charles J. Richardson oversees the College’s budget, financial services, buildings and capital projects, security, and human resources.
-Prior to becoming Vice President of Administration in 2012, Mr. Richardson worked as a Town Finance Director in the New York City suburbs and in various state and county budget positions in Maryland.
-Mr. Richardson holds a M.A. from the University of Minnesota and a B.A. from Syracuse University.
+As Vice President for Administration, Patrick C. Ryan oversees the College’s budget, financial services, buildings and capital projects, security and human resources.
+Prior to becoming Vice President of Administration in 2017, Mr. Ryan served a variety of leadership positions at SUNY System Administration and at two campuses within the State University of New York.
+Mr. Ryan holds a Masters of Business Administration from SUNY New Paltz and a Bachelors of Arts degree from John Carroll University.

 Ms. Denise Zieske, Vice President of Workforce Development and Community Education